Why Create a Durable Power of Attorney for Financial Decisions?

-The Missouri Durable Power of Attorney Law is set forth in Chapter 404.700 through 404.735 of the Missouri Revised Statutes.
+A power of attorney is a legal document wherein you voluntarily give another powers.The Missouri Durable Power of Attorney Law is set forth in Chapter 404.700 through 404.735 of the Missouri Revised Statutes.
 A power of attorney is a legal document wherein you voluntarily, and with informed consent, and in the presence of witnesses, give another person powers to address your property and finances.
 Although you may select multiple parties to serve as your attorney-in-fact, our firm rarely suggests you do.
 The use of multiple parties, regardless of how convenient the scenario may seem, does not avoid the opportunity for ties, contests, or protracted litigation.
 We instead suggest you choose only one candidate for attorney-in-fact at a time with others listed as successors thereafter.
 Most experienced attorneys will encourage you to name successor attorneys-in-fact in your document for those instances when an attorney-in-fact fails or refuses to serve.

 A non-durable power of attorney, or a general power of attorney, does not provide your agent the ability to act for you if you become incapacitated (e.g., you become temporarily or permanently impaired by mental or physical deficiency, disability, or illness).
 A durable power of attorney, as its name implies, creates an agency relationship that remains effective even if you become incapacitated.
 Because a durable power of attorney can provide assistance during your most vulnerable moments in life, including but not limited to dementia at an advanced age, it is an essential estate-planning tool.